apaluca/MERN-e-commerce-application/README.md

 ### Prerequisites
 - Node.js (v22.14 recommended)
-- MongoDB installed and running
+- MongoDB installed and running (ideally as a Docker container)

 ### Installation